jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Monadic Deva.md

 RacialMods: +4 Perception
 Languages: Celestial, Draconic, Infernal; truespeech
 SQ: amphibious
+SpecialAbilities:
+  Solid Blow (Su): >
-SpecialAbilities: Solid Blow (Su) If a monadic deva strikes an opponent twice in 1 round with its mace, that creature takes an extra 1d8+10 points of damage.
+    If a monadic deva strikes an opponent twice in 1 round with its mace, that creature takes an extra 1d8+10 points of damage.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: